PratikBingewar/PratikBingewar/README.md

 ### Hi there, my name is Pratik Bingewar.
-## I'm a Teacher, Developer and Project Guide in various colleges and institutions in India !!
+## I'm a Teacher, Developer and Project Guide !!
 - Master in Scientific Computing
+- Project Guide in various colleges and institutions in India
 - 🖖 Internet of things and Machine Learning Enthusiast
 - 🌱 I’m currently learning LKD- linux kernel dev.
 - 🙋‍♂️ I am looing to collaborate with other content creators !!